-In February 2011, C. David Huffstutler was named president and CEO of St. David’s HealthCare, a $4 billion, seven-hospital healthcare system, with 60 locations throughout Central Texas.
-St. David’s HealthCare is the third-largest private employer in the Austin area, employing more than 7,500 associates and supported by more than 2,000 medical staff members.
+In February 2011, C. David Huffstutler was named president and CEO of St. David’s HealthCare, a $4-billion, seven-hospital healthcare system, with more than 90 locations throughout Central Texas.
+St. David’s HealthCare is the third-largest private employer in the Austin area, employing more than 8,100 associates and supported by more than 2,000 medical staff members.

 Prior to assuming this role, Mr. Huffstutler served as CEO of St. David’s Medical Center, which comprises four of the seven member hospitals of St. David's HealthCare, including St. David's Hospital, St. David's Rehabilitation Hospital, St. David's Georgetown Hospital and Heart Hospital of Austin.
 Before joining St. David's HealthCare in 2007, Mr. Huffstutler served for three years as CEO of Memorial Hermann Southeast Hospital in Houston, and prior to that, for seven years in various hospital operations leadership roles in the Houston market for Hospital Corporation of America (HCA).
 Before joining HCA, he spent nearly fifteen years in management positions for The Methodist Health Care System in Houston.